The Aboriginal Child & Youth Wellness Program

 CULTURAL & CLINICAL

 We aim to provide counselling and support which integrates culture, teachings and provides cultural opportunities.
 We are guided by our Cultural and Spiritual Advisors.
 We also aim to provide clinical counselling services for our clients and their families.
-Counsellors have a clinical supervisor; and we have access to a Psychologist and a Psychiatrist when needed.
+Counsellors have a clinical supervisor; and we have access to a Psychiatrist when needed.

 COUNSELLING & ASSESSMENT

-Supportive counselling and assessment is flexible, available in an outreach format, and incorporates Aboriginal healing.
+Supportive counselling and assessment is flexible, available in an outreach format, and incorporates Indigenous healing.
 Clients are able to maintain a long term connection with their counsellor.
 Clients must meet program criteria to access individual counselling.
 Clinicians have Master’s Degrees in Counselling, Psychology or a related field.
 Support workers have a Bachelor’s Degree in a related discipline.

 GROUPS

 Groups are offered throughout the year, and have a cultural component.
 If you are interested in what is being offered, or have suggestions for a group, please contact us.
-In the past we have offered Aboriginal Lifeskills Curriculum Group, an Art Expression Group, and Friends for Life.
-We offer closed groups for our clients, as well as open groups for children in the community.

 WORKSHOPS